 Introductory Field and Research Skills

-These relate to the field identification of rock types; the distinction and recognition of adjacent rock units and their relationships; the quantitative measurement of bedding structures, and understanding the significance of their relationships; sedimentary and structural logging methods; an introduction to 1:10,000 geological and geomorphological mapping.
+The field component of the module aims to help you develop high-quality field skills.
+This is usually done via a residential field trip to Northern Ireland in Week 6 of Semester 1 and is supported by other campus-based activities.
+Field training relates to the identification of rock types, the distinction and recognition of adjacent rock units and their relationships, the quantitative measurement of bedding structures and understanding the significance of their relationships, sedimentary and structural logging methods, and an introduction to 1:10,000 geological and geomorphological mapping.

-By the end of the module students should be able to:
+By the end of the module you will be able to:

-- Critically evaluate sources of information and structure a reasoned argument;
+- Critically evaluate sources of information and structure a reasoned argument.

-- Complete a critical review in written (essay) form;
+- Complete a critical review in written (essay) form.

-2000 word tutorial essay (60%);
+- 2,000 word tutorial essay

-Post-field trip reports (2 pages in total; 40%).
+- Post-field trip reports